DurationFull-time 3 years, Other, Part-time 6 years

 - participating in international study tours to observe innovative courts and overseas legal systems.

-A specialist intensive study tour, offered in conjunction with the Centre for Innovative Justice, offers Juris Doctor students the opportunity to observe a number of innovative courts, discussions with presiding judges, and briefings by justice practitioners at locations such as New Zealand, the US or locally.
-Additionally, there is the opportunity to take a study tour to our Vietnam campus looking at legal systems in Asia.
+There is the opportunity to observe a number of innovative courts, both locally and internationally in study tours for law students.
+There is also the opportunity to take a study tour to our Vietnam campus looking at legal systems in Asia.

 You must complete 18 core law subjects (including the 'Priestley 11') and six optional subjects (electives).

 Plans are variations offered for a degree, such as specialisations, modes of delivery or location.
 Browse a plan to see the subjects our students are currently studying.

 This plan applies to students who are commencing the JD, or have commenced in, or after, semester 2 2014.

 This plan applies to students who commenced the JD in, or prior to, semester 1 2014.
 Students in this plan should ensure that they are familiar with any relevant transition rules.

 Choose a program structure